tradle/why-hypercore/FAQ.md

 When supported, I think such URL needs to have both stable part and version part.
 It also needs to allow URLs to be used by internal components and apps, not just in Beaker.
 A typical use case for this is link from a data element in Hyperbee to a file on Hyperdrive.

-## Does hypercore support writing by multiple people?

-No. But keep reading.

-Multi-writer is probably the [most wanted feature](https://github.com/hypercore-protocol/hyperdrive/issues/230) of Hypercore, as it is a common pattern of working with files and databases today.

-Single-writer advantage is a verifiable integrity.
-For example, in Tradle digital identity product the single-writer is a core pattern, that is no record can be edited other then by it's author, and data models are designed to accommodate this approach.
-It produces much safer Data Governance and cleaner audit trail.
-That still requires a search across all single-writer stores, sort of like a union of all Hyperbees.

-It is possible to create a composite multi-writer on top.

-### Filesystem workaround

-Hypertrie now provides Mounts which allow to present other people's drives as your read-only subfolders.
-This is a good workaround, but not a shared filesystem like NFS.

-[Multi-hyperdrive](https://github.com/RangerMauve/multi-hyperdrive/) is a new package that achieves impressive results for multi-writer Hyperdrive.
-See also co-hyperdrive from the same author that adds authorizations.

-### Union of Hyperbees?

-Maybe [streaming sort-merge mechanism](http://github.com/mafintosh/sorted-union-stream) can help?
-I wonder if it is performant across millions of Hyperbees?
-Like on an e-commerce site, a merchant would search for orders from a million people?
-May be with incremental merges?

-Cabal / Cobox / Kappa have gained some experience with [re-indexing of multiple remote feeds in a local feed](https://discordapp.com/channels/709519409932140575/709519410557222964/756414542669676573) and their approach works for groups but does not scale for e-commerce use cases.

-### Practical conflict resolution for common use cases

-There are cases when CRDT algorithm is more suitable than database concurrency.
-CRDT is implemented by [Automerge](https://github.com/automerge/automerge), and used by [Hypermerge](https://github.com/automerge/hypermerge).
-It is also independently implemented by [YJS](https://github.com/yjs/yjs) and [Delta-CRDT](https://github.com/peer-base/js-delta-crdts).
-Such cases are:

-- **Collaborative editing**.
-A P2P Google Doc alternative allowing document to be edited by multiple people simultaneously.

-- **Multi-device support**.
-Each device is a single writer with unique key per hypercore.
-Normally a single person will not be using 2 devices simultaneously.
-Yet because of the loss of connectivity changes on two devices may need to be merged, and CRDT is ok for that.
-Besides, with the help of always-on Personal Cloud and real-time replication in Hypercore the conflicts would arise rarely.

-- **Multiple Replicas of a Personal Cloud** are needed for durability, availability and load-balancing.
-Again, like with multi-device, each replica is a single-writer with its own private key.
-But this case has higher concurrency potentially, as in serverless environment 2 concurrent writes may occur.
-Yet, if those writes come from the devices of the same person, conflict CRDT resolution should be sufficient.

-Note that CRDT resolution is much better if clocks between machines are well synchronized.
-NTP existed for years, and now there is a new iteration [NTS, published by Cloudflare](https://blog.cloudflare.com/announcing-cfnts/).

-### Simulated multi-writer on top of multiple single-writers

-[Cobox community](https://ledger-git.dyne.org/CoBox/cobox-resources/src/branch/master/ledger-deliverables/3_mock-up/technology/architecture.md) produced a multi-writer DB [KappaDB](https://github.com/kappa-db).

-[HyperDB](https://github.com/mafintosh/hyperdb) is an older Hypercore project which is a multi-writer database, but it is not seeing any support anymore, presumably as it could not be made performant, but it may still help some apps before a replacement comes in (need confirmation).

-[Multi-Hyperdrive](https://github.com/RangerMauve/multi-hyperdrive).
-A very clever yet simple multi-writer hyperdrive implementation.

-As you see it is not a problem that has a generic solution in Hypercore.
-But maybe instead of focusing on Hyperdrive or a DB we should focus on the use case, specifically a [single-user multi-device use case](https://github.com/tradle/why-hypercore/issues/7).

-### Is it multi-process-safe?

-We know it is single-writer.
-But can same writer accidentally screw up the Hypercore while being executed from a second processes on the same machine?
-If so, it will present a significant design challenge in Serverless environment.

 ### What is the biggest gotcha with Hypercore?